-Document type working paper 🗸 Distribution Public ✔ Restricted Closed session document $\Box$ Abstract This paper updates This paper updates the SIOFA Scientific Committee on Australia's fishing activities in the SIOFA Area.
-Australian op erators are currently authorised by the Australian Government to target various species with midwater trawl, demersal trawl, demersal line, and potting gears.
-One trip was undertaken by one vessel using line methods in 2022.
-The vessel recorded 113,026 demersal longline hooks (20 sets).
+Document type working paper 🗸 information paper 🗆 Distribution Public V Closed session document 2 \Box Abstract This paper updates on Australia's fishin the Australian Gove demersal line, and the Southern Indian Ocean Fisheries Agreement (SIOFA) Scientific Committee og activities in the SIOFA Area.
+Australian operators are currently authorised by ernment to target various species with midwater trawl, demersal trawl, potting gears.
+One trip was undertaken by a single vessel using auto longline in 2022.
+The vessel recorded 21,220 demonstral lengting health (Fester).
+The majority of estably use demersal line, and potting gears.
+One trip was undertaken by a single vessel using auto longline in 2023.
+The vessel recorded 31,220 demersal longline hooks (5 sets).
 The majority of catch was comprised of Dissostichus eleginoides.
-All catch and effort data for fishing operations during 2022 will be submitted to SIOFA in accordance with CMM 2022/02.
-All data presented in this report comply with Australia's domestic policy associated with the dissemination of fisheries data and this report does not disclose any nonpublic domain data within the meaning of SIOFA CMM 2016/03.
+All catch and effort data for fishing operations during 2023 will be submitted to SIOFA in accordance with its Conservation and Management Measure (CMM) on data standards (CMM 02(2023)).
+All data presented in this report comply with Australia's domestic policy associated with the dissemination of fisheries data and this report does not disclose any non-public domain data within the meaning of the SIOFA CMM 03(2016).
 The report will be made publicly available in perpetuity on the SIOFA website.

-&lt;sup>1 Restricted documents may contain confidential information.
+1 Restricted documents may contain confidential information.
 Please do not distribute restricted documents in any form without the explicit permission of the SIOFA Secretariat and the data owner(s)/provider(s).

-&lt;sup>2 Documents available only to members invited to closed sessions.
+2 Documents available only to members invited to closed sessions.